Beth Ames Swartz

 Beth Ames Swartz (born February 5, 1936) is an American visual artist.
 While primarily an abstract artist, her paintings often incorporate words and symbols representing philosophical concepts shared by people of different cultural world views.
-Her daughter, Julianne Swartz, is a well-known, New York based artist.
+Her daughter, Julianne Swartz, is a New York-based artist.

 Personal life

 Beth Ames was born in New York City, the daughter of Dr. Maurice U. and Dorothy Andres Ames.
 Her father taught high school science and subsequently became Assistant Superintendent of Schools for the New York City school system.
 She grew up in Manhattan as the youngest of three children.
 Her brother, Bruce Ames, is a professor of Biochemistry and Molecular Biology Emeritus at the University of California, Berkeley, and a senior scientist at Children's Hospital Oakland Research Institute (CHORI).

 Beth Ames attended The High School of Music & Art in New York City, and Cornell University in Ithaca, New York, graduating in 1957 with a Bachelor of Science degree.
 She obtained her Master of Arts degree in 1959 from New York University.

 In 1959, Beth Ames Swartz moved to Phoenix, Arizona, with her husband Melvin Jay Swartz whom she divorced in 1984.
 In 1991 Swartz began living part-time in New York City where she met her second husband, art dealer John D. Rothschild.
-In 1995, Swartz returned to Paradise Valley, Arizona where she currently resides with John.
+In 1995, Swartz returned to Paradise Valley, Arizona, where she currently resides with John.